-- > The in-band management network fabric is Ethernet-based and is used for node provisioning, data movement, Internet access, and other services that must be accessible by the users. - > The in-band management network connections for compute and management nodes operate at 200 Gbps and are bonded for resiliency.
+- > The in-band management network fabric is Ethernet-based and is used for node provisioning, data movement, Internet access, and other services that must be accessible by the users. - > The in-band management network connections for compute and management servers operate at 100 Gbps and are bonded for resiliency.